foreverbell/permutation-solver/README.md

 Provide a tactics `permutation_solver` to attack permutations, which turns all Permutations in hypotheses and goals to multiplicity calculation.
 Using it is rather simple.
+It relies on a proof of decidability of equality for the type of the elements of the lists.

 ```coq
 Goal